toidiu/toidiu.github.io/content/resume_detail/ihr_fastly_cache_migration.md

 #### A
 Initially this seems like a very risky manuver, expecially when changing this for live production traffic.
 Therefore I took a few precautions to eliminate the risk.

+Used randomint() VCL function to distribute the traffic.

 I decided the a % based rollout, and then progressed to do it over 3 weeks.